taisho6339/multi-cluster-with-anthos/README.md

-# k8s Multi Cluster With Anthos
+# Kubernets Multi reginal cluster with Anthos
 This repository is sample to create multi regional cluster with GCP Anthos.

 ## Overview